erdemyigit/MET-CMSDAS2026/_episodes/04-AnomalousMET.md

 ## What is anomalous MET?

-Anomalous MET refers to situations where the measured MET in a particle collision event deviates from what is expected due to various factors, such as reconstruction failures, detector malfunctions, or background noise.
+Anomalous MET refers to events where the measured MET deviates from what is expected due to various factors, such as reconstruction failures, detector malfunctions, or background noise.
 These anomalous MET events can arise from:
 - **Detector Issues:** Malfunctions or mismeasurements in detectors, such as the electromagnetic calorimeter (ECAL) or hadronic calorimeter (HCAL), leading to spurious energy deposits.
 - **Reconstruction Failures:** Errors in reconstructing particle tracks or energy, including issues with jets, leptons, or unclustered energy, that result in inaccurate MET calculations.